| Internet-Draft | Mission Harness | August 2026 |

 emit Harness Evidence for stop and resume decisions; and¶

-The runtime profile's non-normative freshness table ([I-D.draft-mcguinness-mission-runtime]) is the calibration reference for these per-action-class bounds.¶
+The runtime profile's non-normative freshness table ([I-D.draft-mcguinness-mission-runtime]) is the calibration reference for those bounds.¶

 A harness MUST NOT claim conformance for work it cannot suppress.
 It MAY claim conformance for a documented subset of execution paths if it identifies paths outside the claim.¶